 Tips for Planting and Caring for Fruit Trees

 Hubby’s hunting land currently has pear and apple trees.
 No one has sprayed since the dawn of time, so these are technically organic trees… and the fruit looks like it.
-We are considering planting more trees, and/or spraying the trees that are currently there, although with the big bucks organic fruit costs, it is a touch call.
+We are considering planting more trees, and/or spraying the trees that are currently there, although, with the big bucks organic fruit costs, it is a tough call.
 Hubby’s hunting land is across the street from the Lake Ontario shoreline (literally), so it makes for an excellent apple and pear growing climate (the area around the Great Lakes in New York State is actually a micro-climate much warmer than the area 50 or 100 miles away from the shoreline).
-More trees in this apple-rich area is something we are seriously considering.
+More trees in this apple-rich area are something we are seriously considering.

 Here are some tips for planting and caring for fruit trees.